 These well-mineralized vein float boulders indicate the potential to discover new mineralized veins within the 3Ts Project area.
-Further prospecting is planned for the upcoming 2012 field season for areas to the west of the mineralized float, and also within other parts of the project area.
+Further prospecting and geologic mapping are currently in progress in areas to the west of the mineralized float, and also within other parts of the project area.